Academic Integrity & Misconduct

 This system safeguards the integrity of our awards as well as the interests of the majority of students who work hard for their award through their own efforts.

-You can also find more information about the measures we are taking to help you succeed in your studies in 2020/21 here: Mitigating the Impacts of Covid-19 on your Studies in 2020/21 | Student Hub | City, University of London.
+You can also find more information about the measures we are took to help you succeed in your studies in 2020/21 here: Mitigating the Impacts of Covid-19 on your Studies in 2020/21

 Avoiding Academic Misconduct: